cfarkas/annotate_my_genomes/README.md

 bash commands
 ```

-- {gene_name}.cons files contain common sequences within transcripts and could suitable for PCR primer picking in conserved regions.
+- {gene_name}.cons files contain conserved regions within transcripts and could suitable for PCR primer picking.
 Users can go to https://www.ncbi.nlm.nih.gov/tools/primer-blast/ , paste this sequences and pick appropiate primers, specifying the genome to discard off-targets.
 Aditionally, users can compare a precomputed primer list for each gene here: https://gecftools.epfl.ch/getprime

 ### (4) I need to annotate and characterize the different types of long-noncoding RNAs in the transcriptome: